dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 #### Note
-You cannot just add any url to Kodi's Filemanager and expect to see a listing of the files serverd there.
+You cannot just add any url to Kodi's Filemanager and expect to see a listing of the files served there.
 A webserver must be specifically configured for this purpose.